Welcome and Thanks for Visititing!

 I'm William Eleazer, and this is my personal website.
 I've had several different careers (military, teaching, and legal), thoroughly enjoying them all, and my latest, as an author, is no exception.
 It's challenging, satisfying, and fun (well, a bit of fun, but a lot of hard work along the way).

 My novels are about the law, especially criminal law—crimes and criminal trials, witnesses, prosecutors, trial judges, criminal defense attorneys (some good and some downright evil), investigators, deputies, bailiffs, law students, law schools, law professors, and much more.
 I take you into the courtroom so you can see up close the majesty of the law as well as its pitfalls.
-The characters are fictitious, but the court procedure and evidence rulings are authentic (I've taught evidence and trial procedure in law school and have spent years in the courtroom, and I'm careful to get it all accurate, well-aware that my lawyer friends will be reading with sharp eyes).
+The characters are fictitious, but the court procedure and evidence rulings are authentic (I've taught evidence and trial procedure in law school and have spent years in the courtroom, and I'm careful to get it all accurate, well-aware that my lawyer friends will be reading with sharp eyes!).
 The courtroom scenes are realistic—with all the excitement, tension, and intrigue you'll find in the most notorious criminal trials in the nation.
 And it all takes place in my favorite city, Savannah, Georgia.
-If you love legal thrillers, you'll love Savannah Law and The Indictments.
+If you love legal thrillers, you'll love Savannah Law, The Indictments, and my most recent novel, The Two-Witness Rule.
 And if you love Savannah, you are in for a special treat as the colorful characters come alive in this beautiful city!
 Enjoy!

 LITTLE KNOWN SAVANNAH HISTORY